ruby-docx/docx/README.md

 ### todo

-* Add better formatting identification for specific nodes and other formatting indicators (text size, paragraph spacing)
 * Calculate element formatting based on values present in element properties as well as properties inherited from parents
 * Default formatting of inserted elements to inherited values
 * Implement formattable elements.